kubauth/kubauth-doc/docs/30-user-guide/120-tokens-and-claims.md

 }
 ```

-Kubauth has added some new claims, issued from the `user` resource définition:
+Kubauth has added several new claims derived from the `User` resource definition:

-- `name`: The user `spec.name` property.
-Used to to the full user name.
+- `name`: The `spec.name` property, containing the user's full name.
-- `emails`: The user `spec.emails` list.
+- `emails`: The `spec.emails` list.
-- `email`: The first email of the previous list.
+- `email`: The first email from the emails list.
-- `office`: The content of the `spec.claims` property.
-Could contains whatever valid map values.
+- `office`: Content from the `spec.claims` property, which can contain any valid map values.

-The principle is the resulting set of claim is the result of the merge of:
+The resulting claim set is the result of merging:

-- An initial set of system ones (`aud`, `azp`, `exp`, `iss`, ...)
+- An initial set of system claims (`aud`, `azp`, `exp`, `iss`, ...)
-- Some added by Kubauth from the Kubernetes CRD based definition:
+- Claims added by Kubauth from the user CRD definition:
-    - `name`
+    - `name` from `spec.name`
-    - `emails`
+    - `emails` from `spec.emails`
-    - `groups` (Will be describe in a next chapter)
+    - `groups` described in a [following chapter](./150-users-groups.md)
-- The content of the user's `spec.claims`
+- The contents of the user's `spec.claims`

 !!! warning

-    On the current version, claims are not filtered by scope.
-In other words, all claims of a user are provided in the OIDC token.
+    In the current version, claims are not filtered by scope.
+In other words, all user claims are included in the ID token.